Gashmob/Gashmob/README.md

 ---

-You can retrieve some of my work on [home.ktraini.com](https://home.ktraini.com) and on my portfolio [ktraini.com](https://ktraini.com).
+You can retrieve some of my work on my portfolio [ktraini.com](https://ktraini.com).